min2ha/ukwa-site/content/target/68131/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: 'You are not alone', Juncker tells Irish government

 On a visit the the Irish Republic, Mr Juncker made clear that a resolution to the  issue of avoiding a hard border between it and Northern Ireland was crucial to the withdrawal treaty.